 Walk the Golden Gate Bridge

 The Golden Gate Bridge is one of San Francisco’s most famous landmarks as well as a piece of engineering art.
-You can walk across the bridge if you want (recommended), visit the visitor’s center to be briefed on the history of the park, or just stare at it from every angle and take a stupid amount of pictures like I did.
+You can walk across the bridge if you want (recommended), drop in at the visitor’s center to be briefed on the history of the surrounding park, or just stare at it from every angle and take a stupid amount of pictures as I did.
 Don’t forget to make your way to the Golden Gate National Recreation Area, which offers a waterfront promenade, views of the bridge, and a number of hiking trails.
 There’s a Walt Disney museum in the park too.

 Visit Crissy Field

-Also near the bridge as you walk along the harbor towards the center of town is this park, which features a beautiful beach, restaurants, piers for fishing, and parks for Frisbee.
-You’ll find a lot of locals running, walking their dogs, or lying out on the beach.
+Also near the bridge, as you walk along the harbor toward the center of town is this park, which features a beautiful beach, restaurants, piers for fishing, and parks for Frisbee.
+You’ll find a lot of locals running, walking their dogs, or lying on the beach.
 It offers sweeping views of the entire harbor.
 There’s a small eatery at the west end of the park named the Warming Hut — you can pick up snacks and drinks there.

 Visit The Palace of Fine Arts

-Visit Fisherman’s Warf, Pier 39, and Ghirardelli Square
+Visit Fisherman’s Wharf, Pier 39, and Ghirardelli Square

 Hang out in the Mission